-I freely admit that I had never heard of this band until Vasilis Xenopoulos mentioned them in a comment on a Last Rites review, and holy shit this is excellent.
+I freely admit that I had never heard of this band until Vasilis Xenopoulos mentioned them in a comment on a Last Rites Staff Infections post, and holy shit this is excellent.
 “Aggressive progressive Australian black metal” is the band’s own description and it’s spot on and a darn sight better than some of Enslaved comparisons I’ve seen floating around.
 Okay, we’ve got black metal rasps, tremelo riffs, tempo and dynamic shifts aplenty, but Vyrion are more brutal and less proggy.
 At some point I feel like I need to write a dedicated review, but if you’re a fan of the progressive end of black metal such as the aforementioned Enslaved or Emperor, then you owe it to yourself to have a listen.

 1. Slugdge – Gastronomicon